FossCrunch/Pro/_posts/Science/2018-05-16-NASA's new mission to send Helicopter to Our Neighbour Red Planet.md

 Keywords: [Science, Technology, Fosscrunch, NASA, Helicopter, The Mars helicopter, Mars 2020 rover, US, space, agency, Red planet, Drone Mars, Wright Brothers]
 author: Naveen Sankar
 permalink: nasa-mars-helicopter/
-description: Wright brothers proves that controlled flight is possilobe in the planet earth, now NASA plans to prove it again but in the red planet " The Mars ", NASA is sending a helicopter to Mars along with Mars 2020 Rover.
 imageurl: /assets/img/main/2018-05-17-NASA-MArs-Helicopter.jpg
 imagecourtesy: NASA/JPL-Caltech
 thumbimageurl: /assets/img/thumbnail/2018-05-17-NASA-MArs-Helicopter-t.jpg
 posterurl: /assets/img/poster/2018-05-17-NASA-MArs-Helicopter-p.jpg
-post: true
+reference: [Nasa Press-release]
+description: Wright brothers proves that controlled flight is possilobe in the planet earth, now NASA plans to prove it again but in the red planet " The Mars ", NASA is sending a helicopter to Mars along with Mars 2020 Rover.
 ---

 <p><a href="https://www.nasa.gov/press-release/mars-helicopter-to-fly-on-nasa-s-next-red-planet-rover-mission" target="_blank">NASA</a> plans to send an <strong>unmanned tiny helicopter</strong> to explore more about <a href="https://en.wikipedia.org/wiki/Mars" target="_blank">MARS</a>.
 Us space agency announced it on Friday about the unmanned air trip in the <strong>red planet</strong> along with <a href="https://en.wikipedia.org/wiki/Mars_2020" target="_blank">Mars 2020 Rover</a>.</p>